 In this Annual Information Form, unless the context otherwise requires, the terms "Corporation" and "TVA" refer to TVA Group Inc. and its subsidiaries and divisions.
-Unless otherwise indicated, the information presented in this Annual Information Form is given as at December 31, 2020.
+Unless otherwise indicated, the information presented in this Annual Information Form is given as at December 31, 2021.
 All dollar amounts appearing in this Annual Information Form are in Canadian dollars, except if another currency is specifically mentioned.
 In addition, the table below lists defined terms that are used throughout this Annual Information Form to refer to various corporations within the TVA group or affiliates.

 Entity Defined term

 Incendo Media Inc. "Incendo"

-Les Publications Charron & Cie inc. "Publications Charron"

 Mels Studios and Postproduction G.P.
 "MELS"

 Quebecor Inc. "Quebecor"

 Quebecor Media Inc. "Quebecor Media"

 TVA Publications Inc. "TVA Publications"